Leave a Message

 Is it worth paying more for a move-in ready home in Hinsdale?

 It depends on your timeline and cash position.
-Move-in ready homes in Hinsdale typically command a 5–10% premium over comparable homes requiring work, and they sell 15–20% faster.
-For buyers with a fixed move-in date — school enrollment, corporate relocation, lease expiry — that premium is often the rational choice.
+Move-in ready homes in Hinsdale typically command a 5 to 10% premium over comparable homes requiring work, and they sell 15 to 20% faster.
+For buyers with a fixed move-in date, school enrollment, corporate relocation, or lease expiry, that premium is often the rational choice.
 For buyers with flexibility and cash reserves for a construction loan, a gut-rehab or cosmetic-update property in Burr Ridge or Clarendon Hills can offer significant equity upside.
 Contact Casselyn for a personalised analysis of current inventory.

 Find Your Perfect Home